zkurtz/emstats/README.md

-# Simple prototype of EM algorithms
+# Simple prototyping of EM algorithms

 So far it's just a hidden coin estimator.
 See [demo.ipynb](demo.ipynb)